The toast of the town

 Alphonsus tooke a toaste out of his cuppe, and cast it to the Dogge.

 As well as being a flavouring, toast was used to warm drinks and most of the early citations refer to toast being warm or hot.
-One of our oldest proverbs, as listed in John Heywood's invaluable A dialogue conteinyng the nomber in effect of all the prouerbes in the Englishe tongue, 1546, gives toast as a synonym for hotness:
+One of our oldest proverbs, as listed in John Heywood's comprehensive A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1546, gives toast as a synonym for hotness:

 Love had appeerd in hym to her alwase Hotte as a toste.

 Even as late as the 17th century people didn't eat toast but put it into drinks.
 Shakespeare gave this line to Falstaff in The Merry Wives of Windsor, 1616:

 Go, fetch me a quart of Sacke, put a tost in 't.

 [In Shakespeare's day, as now, sack was fortified wine similar to sherry, so a quart seems a generous measure even for the notorious trencherman Sir John Falstaff.]

 It isn't difficult to imagine the scene in which some 18th century culinary innovator, having a piece of toast and a drink served together, decided to eat the toast rather than submerging it.
 Jonathan Swift appears to be the first to have recorded this novelty in print in the poem Panegyrick on Dean, 1735:

 As to the phrase 'the toast of the town', this came about at the exclusively male drinking clubs of the early 18th century.
 The 'toast' was the woman who was regarded as the reigning belle of the season.
 The chaps were invited to flavour and heat their wine with hot spiced toasts and drink to 'the toast of the town'.
 The English Poet Laureate Colley Cibber wrote about 'toasting' in the comic play Careless Husband, 1705: